radical-cybertools/BioSimTutorial/README.md

-# BioSimTutorial
+# Middleware for Data-intensive Analysis and Science (MIDAS) tutorial

-This repo will hold the work that is done for the SPIDAL BioSim Tutorial.
+This repo will hold the work that is done for the SPIDAL/MIDAS Tutorial.